CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

    ![Picture1](../media/term.png)

 2. Now in the terminal window, make sure the directory path is in the CloudLabs folder.
-Copy the below code to obtain an output for the function that we generated.
+Copy the below command to obtain an output for the function that we generated.
    ```
     node copilot.js
    ```